TritonDataCenter/rfd/rfd/0005/README.md

    changes it would like to be notified about, its UUID, and its alias (e.g. VMAPI).

- * After registering with a change feed the listener will be provided with a bootstrap route by the change feed source system.
+ * After registering with a change feed, the listener will be provided with a bootstrap route by the change feed source system.
 The listener must bootstrap itself by paging through the set of data returned by the bootstrap route.
-   While the listener bootstraps itself it must also buffer incoming events from the change feed websocket, so that they may be acted upon after bootstrapping completes.
+   While the listener bootstraps itself it must also buffer incoming events from the change feed websocket so that they may be acted upon after bootstrapping completes.

  * The bootstrap and buffering process happens each time the listener connects.

  * When the listener receives new change feed items, it raises an event that can be handled by the listening system.
-The event will be associated with the change that took place so that the listening system can act upon it accordingly (e.g. fetch that resource from the source system).
+The event will be associated with the change that took place, so that the listening system can act upon it accordingly (e.g. fetch that resource from the source system).

  * The listener module has a configurable buffer kind.
 The default buffer kind is in-memory, but it could also be used with Redis, Memcached, etc. The buffer size is configurable via a setting in its config.js.
-The buffer is used in situations where the publisher is pushing change feed items to the listener faster than it can handle and when bootstrapping.
+The buffer is used in situations where the publisher is pushing change feed items to the listener faster than it can handle and also when it is bootstrapping.
 Under all circumstances if the buffer cannot be maintained, the listener should abort and re-initiate a registration with the publisher using exponential back off.

 ### Flow